 Dr. Shlomo Wagner

-EDr.
-Shlomo Wagner’s lab explores molecular, neuronal and network mechanisms underlying social behavior of rodents.
+Dr. Shlomo Wagner is a Full Professor, Head of the Sagol Department of Neurobiology, the Lab for Neurobiology of Social Behavior, Haifa University.
+Dr. Wagner's lab explores molecular, neuronal, and network mechanisms underlying the social behavior of rodents.
 Specifically, they aim to reveal modified brain activity leading to impairments in social behavior, such as those found in autism spectrum disorder (ASD).
-Additionally, they explore the brain oxytocinergic system and the ways by which it modulates mammalian social behavior.
-For these proposes, they developed a wide repertoire of research methodologies, including novel experimental systems and behavioral paradigms, in vivo and in vitro electrophysiological techniques and various molecular tools.
+Additionally, they explore the brain's oxytocinergic system and the ways by which it modulates mammalian social behavior.
+They developed a wide repertoire of research methodologies for these proposes, including novel experimental systems and behavioral paradigms, in vivo and in vitro electrophysiological techniques, and various molecular tools.
 Previously, they used telemetric electrophysiological systems for recording coordinated neural activity in social memory-associated brain areas during social interactions in rats.
-In addition they use electrophysiological recordings in combination with novel experimental systems and behavioral paradigms developed in the lab to show the role played by oxytocin in enhancing long-term social recognition memory of rats.
+In addition, they use electrophysiological recordings combined with novel experimental systems and behavioral paradigms developed in the lab to show the role of oxytocin in enhancing the long-term social recognition memory of rats.
 In collaboration with Dr. Joseph Buxbaum of the Mount Sinai Medical Institute, they conducted behavioral experiments showing impaired social memory in Shank3-deficient rats, a rat model of ASD.
-Currently they work with several animal models of ASD using a multimodal experimental system to characterize behavioral, physiological and neuronal deficits associated with ASD
+Currently, they work with several animal models of ASD using a multimodal experimental system to characterize behavioral, physiological, and neuronal deficits associated with ASD

 Sandra Israel Yaacov